"Now, does everybody understand?" Our fifth-grade teacher, Miss Halloway asked, searching among the class.

 A small stab of hurt pierced my heart at that.
 Why was it so hard for him to believe that there was good in me?
 Wasn't he proud to have raised such a decent son like me?
 Wasn't I good enough?

 Mrs. Bennett gave my shoulders a reassuring squeeze and then she patted me.
-"Off you go, get a good night's rest and I'll see you bright and early, tomorrow morning."
+"Off you go, get a good night's rest and I'll see you bright and early tomorrow morning."

 I twisted around to face her.
 "Thank you for dinner, Mrs. Bennett.
 Good night."

 She flashed a warm smile, then gave a stern glare in acknowledgment of my dad.
 That cheered me up, knowing she wasn't intimidated by him.
 Most people were.
 Especially with the fierce reputation he carried around.
-As well as fulfilling his ranger duties, Dad was well known in the underground for all the illegal fights he takes part in.
+As well as fulfilling his ranger duties, Dad was well known in the underground for all the illegal fights he took part in.
 He missed his last shot at defending his cage fighting title, all because he couldn't lay off the booze.
-Now the illegal fights are all he has left.
+Now the illegal fights are all he had left.

 They nicknamed him 'Razor' because his teeth can cut through fur and flesh like butter.
 I remember the one time he brought me along, saying that I needed to toughen up and learn to be a man.
 All eyes watched me that night.
 Corrupt, greedy eyes from out of the pits of Forest Lake's underworld.
 Those guys stayed beneath the radar of the council.
 They even managed to evade the clutches of the Alpha wolf, the five-century-old lycan, Alec White.
 They were the type of criminals that could wipe you out in the blink of an eye, and not even your own momma could sniff out where they buried your body.

 Those were the wrong kind of people.
 Worse still, those same nasty people all wanted a piece of me, 'the son of Razor'.
 Whatever promise they thought I possessed, they were wrong.
 I would never take a single step inside my daddy's shoes.
 I was gonna be somebody.
 I wanted good grades and then a shot at a scholarship.
 Then from there, I wanted to land me a job in the construction industry because that was where Bear Creek accumulated all of its wealth.
-I would build a house for me and my mate and we would live happily ever after.
+I would build a house for me and my mate, and we would live happily ever after.
 Mrs. Bennett, Mom, and Dad would all be taken care of because I would earn enough money to get us by and then some.

 See, I had it all figured out.